MobilePayDev/MobilePayDev.github.io/docs/pos/pos.md

 please notice that as a part of the merger between MobilePay and Norwegian Vipps, we will consolidate products on one joint platform.

 In the beginning of 2024 we will therefore replace the current PoS with a new and scalable version.
-We will update this page as soon as the docs for the new API is available.

 ## Payment experience